garth-c/r_exploratory_classification_modeling/README.md

 ### adjust reponse variable for class imbalance

 Since this data set has class imbalance with the response variable, making adjustments to the data set is one tactic to use in the modeling process.
-There are multiple methods available to do this such as ROSE, SMOTE (synthetic minority oversampling technique), general over/under sampling, cost sensitive learning, Tomek Links, using a differnt performance metrics, etc. If one of the synthetic data generator techniques adds a factor level combination outside of the factor levels from your data set, the model may throw an error.
+There are multiple methods available to do this such as ROSE, SMOTE (synthetic minority oversampling technique), general over/under sampling, cost sensitive learning, Tomek Links, using a differnt performance metrics, etc.

+A note of caution: if one of the synthetic data generator techniques adds a factor level combination outside of the factor levels from your data set, the model may throw an error.
 This is because a specific combination of factor levels in the test set may not have been included in the train set and the model didn't train on it and now it doesn't know how to handle such a combination.
 If this happens, the the easiest way to handle this is to make a copy of the problematic records and make sure a copy of it is in both data sets.
 Another way to avoid this situation is to split the data between train and test first and then only adjust the train set for the class imbalance.
 This isn't 100% fool proof, but it does mitigate this risk down to a very low level.

 The next thing that I do is use a 70/30 split for training and testing data sets.
 From there, I used ROSE oversampling to get the response variable class balance closer to a 50/50 mix so the models will be more effective.
 However, note that the models will predict using the test set which has not been adjusted for the imbalance.
 This process will be a good test of how effective a prediction model will be when it used data from the wild to process.